Economic Recovery for Accidents and Injuries

 Permanent Disability

-These damages are best proved by medical testimony, and ordinarily, a doctor must examine a plaintiff claiming permanent disability.
+These damages are best proved by medical testimony.
+Ordinarily, a doctor must examine a plaintiff claiming permanent disability.
 Some courts have held that permanent disability damages can include not only disabilities that are objectively determined but also disabilities that the plaintiff subjectively perceives.

 Special Damages

-Also referred to as "economic damages" or "specific damages," special damages are a broad category of damages that covers all monetary losses, including medical expenses after an accident or injury.
-Recovery requires detailed proof that the losses were sustained and a showing of how much money was involved, which is usually fairly simple to meet by producing bills or receipts.
+Also referred to as economic damages or specific damages, special damages are a broad category of damages that cover all monetary losses, including medical expenses, after an accident or injury.
+Recovery for these compensatory damages requires detailed proof that the economic losses were sustained.
+It also requires a showing of how much financial loss was involved.
+This is usually fairly simple to meet by producing bills or receipts.

-An accident case requires a detailed understanding of personal injury law.
-If an accident has caused you a loss, you'll want to seek economic recovery.
+A car crash case requires a detailed understanding of personal injury law.
+If an accident has caused you or a loved one a loss, you'll want to seek economic recovery.
 A personal injury lawyer can help you understand what kind of damages you can recover after an injury accident.
-Contact a local injury law attorney today.
+Contact a local car accident lawyer today.
+Many lawyers offer a free case review, so you won't have to worry about paying for a consultation upfront.

 Next Steps